News and Press Releases

-The Office of Marketing & Communications offers expertise on what information constitutes newsworthy content appropriate for the College, corporate partners, alumni, contributors, and friends of the institution.
+The Office of Marketing and Communications offers expertise on what information constitutes newsworthy content appropriate for the College, corporate partners, alumni, contributors, and friends of the institution.
 Although the content of specific news can change from day to day, one can generally apply a simple definition to what the Office of Marketing & Communications considers news: a report of recent events and/or previously unknown information.

 Thus, news is any information that has broad interest to one of the many intended audiences of HFC.
 There must be a sense of timeliness to news.
-For example: If you attended a major conference and presented a paper, notifying the Office of Marketing & Communications 7-10 business days in advance of the event will allow staff to distribute a news release to local, state, national, and international media as appropriate.
+For example: If you attended a major conference and presented a paper, notifying the Office of Marketing and Communications 7-10 business days in advance of the event will allow staff to distribute a news release to local, state, national, and international media as appropriate.
 In return, these media outlets could carry—at their discretion only—this information in publications or broadcasts, thereby increasing exposure to the College and the ongoing work of faculty.
 According to the U.S. Department of State, there are many “news values” that make information newsworthy: timeliness, impact, proximity, controversy, prominence, currency, oddity and type of news, among other variables.

-Additionally, for HFC community members, the Office of Marketing & Communications utilizes My HFC for faculty, staff, and current students.
+Additionally, for HFC community members, the Office of Marketing and Communications utilizes My HFC for faculty, staff, and current students.
 This resource provides opportunities for HFC community members to present news information to a more focused group who may be interested in upcoming events and activities that impact only the HFC community.
 All faculty, staff, and students should contact the Office of Marketing & Communications at 313-317-6800 or via email to learn more about how we can help you spread the word about your recent activities and information that could be of positive impact to HFC constituents.

 Is your idea newsworthy?

-When deciding whether or not your idea has “legs” in terms of potential media impact, the first step is to call the Office of Marketing & Communications.
+When deciding whether or not your idea has “legs” in terms of potential media impact, the first step is to call the Office of Marketing and Communications.
 We welcome the opportunity to discuss the potential of a news item with all faculty, staff, and students.
 We want all HFC community members to contact us if they are unsure whether or not an idea has media potential or merit.
-If, however, you are unable to contact the Office of Marketing & Communications and wish to try and decipher whether or not an idea is newsworthy, consider the following questions:
+If, however, you are unable to contact the Office of Marketing and Communications and wish to try and decipher whether or not an idea is newsworthy, consider the following questions:

 - Who is involved?